uconn-maglab/html-word-template/README.md

 # HTML Word Template

-A template to format HTML to look like the text was written in a word processor.
+A template to let you write in HTML and have it look like a Word document.

+Forked from my personal account for ease of access.
+Feel free to use and edit it as you'd like!
+(MIT License, copyright (C) 2016 Rachael Steiner, meaning **you are free to use, modify, and distribute it** as long as you keep the copyright notice.
+See [LICENCE](https://github.com/uconn-maglab/html-word-template/LICENSE) for more detail.)

+## For more information

+See the [web site](http://cranndarach.github.io/html-word-template) for information about how to use it.
+You don't need to know CSS---or even much HTML---to make use of it.

-### Why it's cool:
+## Why it's cool:

 * Save default styles via stylesheets
     * Especially helpful for accessibility control: e.g., if your eyes are sensitive to bright-white pages